 Prefer to experience the pyramids without the crowds?
 The pyramids at Saqqara and Dahshur south of Giza, contain the first, third and fourth pyramids built in Egypt and often are almost deserted.
 A visit to these lesser known pyramids is one of the best family activities in Cairo.

 Start at Saqqara and learn about the great Step Pyramid and then climb down into the very kid friendly smaller pyramid.
 Kids can wonder at the hieroglyphs on the walls and pretend to be a great archaeologist.
 Plus there is plenty of open sand for running and rocks to climb.

 Next head over to Dahshur to see the Slant Pyramid.
 The builders realized halfway through they had made a mathematical error and had to correct the slant.
 Adults and bigger kids will then enjoy going deep inside the Red Pyramid – be prepared for lots of stairs and keep your eye out for mummies!

-3. Relax in Nature at Al Sorat Farm
+Relax in nature at Al Sorat Farm

 Time for a break from the hubbub of Cairo and all that sightseeing?
 Kids need to let off some steam and parents want to relax?
 Head out to Al Sorat Farm in Abu Sir near Saqqara.